 Forget the former things; do not dwell on the past.
 See, I am doing a new thing!
 Now it springs up; do you not perceive it?
 I am making a way in the wilderness and streams in the wasteland~ Isaiah 43:18-20 NIV

 The other day I heard a powerful and thought-provoking quote that left me feeling a bit navel gaze-y:

 Always look forward.
 Remember there are no birds in last year’s nests~ Don Quixote

 There is nothing wrong with looking backward as long as it is done in the right way for the right reasons.
 It’s good to remember events of the past because we’re incapable of learning anything from anything we willfully forget.
-It’s also true that the heroic acts of the past ought to be honored in the present; and it pretty much goes without saying that Christians should be mindful of the good things God has done for us in the past because that’s what thankfulness is all about (Deuteronomy 32:6-8, 1st Chronicles 16:11-13, Colossians 3:15, Hebrews 12:28 ).
+It’s also true that the heroic acts of the past ought to be honored in the present; and it pretty much goes without saying that Christians should be mindful of the good things God has done for us in the past because remembering builds faith and we are told to be thankful (Deuteronomy 32:6-8, 1st Chronicles 16:11-13, Colossians 3:15, Hebrews 12:28 ).

 All that being said.

 It’s all too easy to get stuck in the past in all the wrong ways.
 In doing so we give the past more power than it deserves which inevitably prevents us from accomplishing the tasks God intends for us to do in the present (Ephesians 2:10, Colossians 1;9-11).
 Most of the time there is profound wisdom in leaving the past where it’s at and choosing to get on board with what God is doing right now.
 There are seven reasons to let go of the old so God can do whatever new things He’s looking to do in our lives:

 Getting stuck in the past creates bitterness-